Focus on your work worry-free with landscaping services insurance.

 Workers’ compensation insurance is typically mandatory but the specifics can vary in different locales.
 Given the physical nature of your work as a landscaper, the proximity to chemicals, and the skill necessary to use certain equipment, there’s an increased risk your employees could become injured or even killed on the job.
 Having adequate workers’ compensation coverage in place may help protect your business and your employees.
 Your insurance company must also be aware of the locations of job sites so that policies are accurate and inclusive.

 Hauling your equipment requires business auto insurance.

 Your employees are driving all over town to work at different locations throughout the day.
 There could be other employees in the vehicle with them or they could be carrying equipment.
 In addition to pickup trucks and vans, you may also have dump trucks, riding mowers, excavators, and other vehicles in use.
-Your business auto insurance policy must include protection for all the vehicles that your business owns.
+Your business auto insurance policy should include protection for the vehicles that your business owns.

-Other business insurance policies should be considered.
+Other commercial insurance policies should be considered.

-Landscaping services insurance programs must also include policies geared toward the business side of things.
+Landscaping services insurance programs should also include policies geared toward the business side of things.
 Cyber liability insurance offers protection in case of a data breach of customer records.
 Your landscaping business likely owns the property to store equipment and office space, which would necessitate commercial property insurance.
-You’ll also want to consider employee theft coverage and employment practices liability insurance in case of dishonest workers or claims of harassment against your company.
+You’ll also want to consider employee theft coverage and employment practice liability insurance in case of dishonest workers or claims of harassment against your company.